Seasawher/mathlib4-help/docs/tactics.md

   grw [h₁] at *
   exact h₂
 ```
+To rewrite only in the `n`-th position, use `nth_grw n`.
+This is useful when `grw` tries to rewrite in a position that is not valid for the given relation.

 To be able to use `grw`, the relevant lemmas need to be tagged with `@[gcongr]`.
 To rewrite inside a transitive relation, you can also give it an `IsTrans` instance.